 - Payments: Flexible cash when you need it

 4. Invoice Factoring

-For businesses that rely on invoices, outstanding or late payments can have a significant impact on cash flow.
+For businesses that rely on invoices, outstanding or late payments can significantly impact cash flow.
 Luckily, invoice financing offers a sound solution and can be a great alternative for those struggling with poor credit histories.
-You’re able to leverage outstanding invoices for instant cash flow in exchange for small processing and factor fees.
-For many SMBs that struggle with finding funding, invoice financing is a great option.
+You can exchange outstanding invoices for instant cash flow for small processing and factor fees.
+Invoice financing is a great option for many SMBs that struggle with finding funding.

 Invoice Financing Breakdown:

 - Deal size is $100k to $10 million